South Davidson Middle and High School

-South Davidson High is located near Denton, North Carolina.
-It adjoins South Davidson Middle School.
+South Davidson Middle and High School (commonly referred to as "South") is public consolidated middle and high school in Denton, North Carolina.
+It is part of the Davidson County Schools system and serves the Denton and Silver Valley areas.

 History

 South Davidson High School was originally Denton High School, which was opened in 1929 as part of a plan to bring a public high school to southern Davidson County.
-In 1989 the building became Denton Elementary School and the high school moved to its present larger building one mile north of Denton and was renamed South Davidson High School.
-When the new high school opened, Silver Valley Elementary, which had been a feeder school for nearby Central Davidson High School, became an additional feeder school for South.
+In 1989, the building became Denton Elementary School and the high school moved to its present larger building one mile north of Denton and was renamed South Davidson High School.

+When the new high school opened, Silver Valley Elementary, which had been a feeder school for nearby Central Davidson High School, became an additional feeder school for South Davidson.
 In 2009, a new wing was opened, including a new band room, new administrative offices, and eight new classrooms.